esthy07/alx-system_engineering-devops/0x00-shell_basics/README.md

-File 1-listit display the contents list of your current directory
+File 3-listfiles display current directory contents in a long format